A Yòrubá Engagement

 I stroll over to the table that holds the traditional gifts from the family of the groom to our family: tubers of yams, crates of beer, sacks of rice, bottles of wine, a hamper basket of items, and boxes of biscuits – some of which I can correctly guess based on the shape of each wrapped gift!
 More and more wrapped items and show up and added to the pile.

 It is at this moment, I glance at my sisters and we exchange a smile thinking back at how the day started.
 Way before the crack of dawn, everyone started changing into traditional attire, navigated through the maze of 30 relatives who had decided to come spend the night, prepare, and carpool with us to the festivities.

 The Yòrubá Engagement starts… almost!

 The event is now an hour and a half late, and the traditional Yòrubá engagement ceremony hasn’t officially started!

 An outsider looking in would think total chaos, but in my culture this is one of the ways we express love and support.
 The selflessness to tirelessly work and celebrate one another is something I am proud.
 We take the concept of sharing to a new level.

-The term, “mo gbọ, mo ya” literally translates into “I heard, I stopped by” which means if I heard someone I knew was getting engaged or married, I would stop by to celebrate with them.
-Official invitations to traditional engagements are just done out of courtesy.
+The term, “mo gbọ, mo ya” literally translates into “I heard, I stopped by.”
+This means if I knew someone was getting engaged or married, I would stop by to celebrate with them — official invitations to traditional engagements are done out of courtesy.

 As I observe the genuine happiness and warmth that emanates from the people moving around, eating, dancing, and sharing, I smile.
 For a moment and I think I had walked into someone else’s engagement party.